Q: What is that?

 Q: Where does the name 250 Superhero come from?
 Isn’t that a bit inflated?

 My first scooter was a Genuine Buddy 50, and a friend joked that with all the martial arts I was into I was like a “50cc Superhero.”
 My old Tumblr account is still kicking around with some old autobiographical comics under the name 50cc Superhero.
 Admittedly the contrast of pint-size displacement and superpowers became less humorous when I upgraded to my GTS 250, but I kept the naming scheme.

 I generally don’t walk around feeling like a superhero.
-If I have any superpowers, it’s the ability to be really uncomfortable for extended amounts of time and distance.
+If I have any superpowers, it’s the ability to be really uncomfortable for extended amounts of time.